Tripartite System of education in England, Wales and Northern Ireland: Aftermath and legacy

 The end of the Tripartite System was reinforced by the new Labour government of 1974.
 One of its first actions on education was Circular 4/74, reiterating Labour's intention to continue with comprehensivisation.
-The 1976 Education Act forbade selection of pupils by ability, officially ending the Tripartite System.
+The Education Act 1976 established 'the comprehensive principle' in that 'education is to be provided only in schools where the arrangements for the admission of pupils are not based (wholly or partly) on selection by reference to ability or aptitude.'.
+Local education authorities were required in the Act to submit proposals for comprehensive education to the Secretary of State.